ethorneloe/deploy-ps-modules-to-azure-storage/README.md

 ```

 ## module-source-path
 The path within your git repo containing the powershell module folder or folders.
-Defaults to the `github.workspace` context variable.
+If not specified, the default is the `github.workspace` context variable.
 ```yaml
 with:
   module-source-path: 'your/path'